vscentrum/vsc-software-stack/README.md

 Central repository of easyconfigs used in the software installations on VSC clusters.

+## Vrije Universiteit Brussel (site-vub) branch

+### Policy

+* Unreviewed branch with software installed in VUB clusters

+* Push easyconfigs of software that has not yet been contributed upstream

 ## Structure

 The organization of this repo is structured on standard git branches, each one